45 Truly Fun Things To Do In California

 Admire McWay Falls

-It’s easy to see why McWay falls, an 80 foot (little over 24 meters) waterfall located in Julia Pfeiferr Burns State Park, is one of California’s top attractions.
-Considered to be a tide fall because of its close proximity to the ocean, it used to fall directly into the Pacific, but then a landslide in 1985 altered the terrain and it now flows to a beach that is not accessible.
-Admiring the splendid beach and the waterfalls is definitely one of the things to do in California.
+This unique waterfall is considered to be a tide fall because of its close proximity to the ocean.
+It used to fall directly into the Pacific, but then a landslide in 1985 altered the terrain, and it now flows to a beach that is not accessible.

 Head to Pismo Beach

-Pismo Beach, on the Central Coast, is a small town with a beautiful beach perfect for a relaxing day.
-The downtown area has plenty of souvenir shops and local restaurants; there is a gorgeous beach where you can hang out, go sunbathing, enjoy swimming in the ocean.
+The downtown area has plenty of souvenir shops and local restaurants; there is a gorgeous beach where you can hang out, go sunbathing, and enjoy swimming in the ocean.
 You can even rent an ATV to explore the beach.

 Explore Sequoia and Kings Canyon National Parks

-Sequoia is significantly less crowded than Yosemite, and as such a very good alternative to the most famous park in California.
-In Sequoia National Park you will get to see the largest trees in the world.
+In Sequoia National Park, you will get to see the largest trees in the world.
 Make sure to also explore Kings Canyon National Park, where one of the deepest canyons in North America is located.
 This is a great place to admire wildlife – if you are lucky, you can spot bears and even cougars.

 best things to do in california